lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 The requirements are not yet satisfied, however, as they mention "multiple" numbers and not just three.
 How can we test that we can add a generic amount of numbers?
 We might add a `test_add_four_numbers`, a `test_add_five_numbers`, and so on, but this will cover specific cases and will never cover all of them.
 Sad to say, it is impossible to test that generic condition, or, at least in this case, so complex that it is not worth trying to do it.

 What you shall do in TDD is to test boundary cases.
 In general you should always try to find the so-called "corner cases" of your algorithm and write tests that show that the code covers them.
-For example, if you are testing some code that accepts inputs from 1 to 100, you need a test that runs it with a generic number like 42 (Note: which is far from being generic, but don't panic!), but you definitely want to have a specific test that runs the algorithm with the number 1 and one that runs with the number 100.
+For example, if you are testing some code that accepts inputs from 1 to 100, you need a test that runs it with a generic number like 42[^42], but you definitely want to have a specific test that runs the algorithm with the number 1 and one that runs with the number 100.
 You also want to have tests that show the algorithm doesn't work with 0 and 101 arguments, but we will talk later about testing error conditions.

+[^42]: which is far from being generic, but don't panic!

 In our example there is no real limitation to the number of arguments that you pass to your function.
-Before Python 3.7 there was a limit of 256 arguments, which has been removed in that version of the language, but these are limitations enforced by an external system, and they are not real boundaries of your algorithm.
+Before Python 3.7 there was a limit of 256 arguments, which has been removed in that version of the language, but these are limitations enforced by an external system[^external], and they are not real boundaries of your algorithm.

-Note: the definition of "external system" depends on what you are testing, obviously.
+[^external]: the definition of "external system" obviously depends on what you are testing.
 If you are implementing a programming language you want to have tests that show how many arguments you can pass to a function, or that check the amount of memory used by certain language features.
 In this case we accept the Python language as the environment in which we work, so we don't want to test its features.

 The solution, in this case, might be to test a reasonable high amount of input arguments, to check that everything works.
 In particular, we should have a concern for a generic solution, which cannot rely on default arguments.
 To be clear, we easily realise that we cannot come up with a function like